dream-epic/roadsafe/README.md

 ## Features

+- Mobile and Tablet Responsive, users can use app on any device
 - Latest Pothole-related news collected from CBS (constantly updating)
 - Real-time Map Visualizing Reported Potholes in the City of Chicago
     - Users can report potholes they find